danielelinaro/LCG/installation.md

 LCG requires the following libraries:

 1. [**BOOST**](http://www.boost.org/).
-   This library is used for several thing, among which are multithreading, argument parsing, XML parsing and a few others.
+   This library is used for several things, among which are multithreading, argument parsing, XML parsing and a few others.
 The website provides extensive documentation on how to install the library, but generally it is sufficient to type (for example with version 1.53.0):